jesbrz/jesbrz/README.md

-### Intresado en R, análisis y visualización de datos
+### Interesado en R, análisis y visualización de datos

 <!--
 **jesbrz/jesbrz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.